vmware/versatile-data-kit/projects/vdk-plugins/vdk-impala/src/vdk/plugin/impala/templates/load/versioned/README.md

 ### Purpose:

-Template used to load raw data from Super Collider Data Lake to target 'Slowly Changing Dimension Type 2' table in Super Collider Data Warehouse.
+Template used to load raw data from a Data Lake to target 'Slowly Changing Dimension Type 2' table in a Data Warehouse.
 In summary, it accumulates updates from the data source as versioned records in the target table.

 ### Details: